-- Business agility in new customer services utilizing business solutions from HTTS.
+Business agility in new customer services - utilizing business solutions from HTTS.
 We see high market demand for e-Services, mobility and internet banking.
-For example, Atos Origin delivered a new iPhone based mobile banking solution to a leading French Bank, resulting in the 2nd largest downloads on launch on the website, increasing customer acquisition in a key target segment. - Increasing flexibility and reducing cost in core processes by leveraging industrial scale and expertise or outsourcing processes.
-Examples include: HTTS Payments, Life & Pensions Closed Book utility business models. - Transforming and reducing the cost of IT through leveraging our global factory model for IT outsourcing of Applications and Infrastructure.
-Also delivering Cloud services in selected IT domains to provide a more flexible "pay per use" business model. - Meeting Risk and Compliance Regulatory demands we launched our Consulting led Solvency II offering in Europe to assist insurance customers with the complex operational implementation of a new compliant target operating model.
+For example, Atos Origin delivered a new iPhone based mobile banking solution to a leading French Bank, resulting in the 2nd largest downloads on launch on the website, increasing customer acquisition in a key target segment.

+Book utility business models.
+Transforming and reducing the cost of IT - through leveraging our global factory model for IT outsourcing of Applications and Infrastructure, Also delivering Cloud services in selected IT domains to provide a more flexible "pay per use" business model.
+Meeting Risk and Compliance Regulatory demands - we launched our Consulting led Solvency II offering in Europe to assist insurance customers with the complex operational implementation of a new compliant target operating model.